The Car Connection Volkswagen Arteon Overview

 With the Arteon, VW has a rival for the Nissan Maxima, Acura TLX, and Honda Accord.

 A 268-horsepower version of VW’s 2.0-liter turbo-4 sends power to either the front or all four wheels via an 8-speed automatic transmission.
 Front-wheel drive is standard on most trims and all-wheel drive is optional.
-The Arteon comes standard with adaptive dampers that offer a wide array of adjustment, from Town Car plush to sports car firm.
+The Arteon comes standard with a limited-slip differential and adaptive dampers that offer a wide array of adjustment, from Town Car plush to sports car firm.

 Fuel economy doesn't impress.
 The Arteon is rated at 25 mpg combined with front-wheel drive and just 23 mpg combined with all-wheel drive.